Rail transportation in the United States: Classes of freight railroads

 There are four different classes of freight railroads: Class I, regional, local line haul, and switching & terminal.
 Class I railroads are defined as those with revenue of at least $346.8 million in 2006.
-They comprise just one percent of the number of freight railroads, but account for 67 percent of the industry's mileage, 90 percent of its employees, and 93 percent of its freight revenue.
+They comprise just 1% of the number of freight railroads, but account for 67% of the industry's mileage, 90% of its employees, and 93% of its freight revenue.

 A regional railroad is a line haul railroad with at least 350 mi and/or revenue between $40 million and the Class I threshold.
 There were 33 regional railroads in 2006.
 Most have between 75 and 500 employees.

 Local line haul railroads operate less than 350 mi and earn less than $40 million per year (most earn less than $5 million per year).
 In 2006, there were 323 local line haul railroads.
 They generally perform point-to-point service over short distances.

 Switching and terminal (S&T) carriers are railroads that primarily provide switching and/or terminal services, regardless of revenue.
 They perform pick up and delivery services within a certain area.